Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 - **Contact Condition**: Time encounters the formless Darkness.
 - **Effect**: This interaction creates a boundary condition, forming a **0**.
 - **0 Defined**: A finite, 2D symmetrical plane of perfectly still matter—pure structural stasis.
+- > *Matter within the 0 exists as perfectly symmetrical, evenly distributed stillness.
+It holds no identity, motion, or distinction—only the latent potential to become.
+It is not substance in the traditional sense, but structure awaiting disruption.*
 - **Summary**: `0 = Perfectly symmetrical, finite 2D plane of still matter.`

 ---